What is a script?

 A script represents a text document containing a set of commands that are executed by the certain program or scripting engine.
 Most of the scripts can be opened and edited by using a basic text editor.
 These scripts are used to automate processes on a local computer or to generate web pages on the web.

-Which is the script used to update APACHE and PHP?
+The script used to update APACHE and PHP:

 If you run a cPanel server and need to upgrade APACHE and PHP version, cPanel provides the EasyApache tool.
 To upgrade the version of APACHE and PHP, run the following command as a root via SSH.